Han Chinese: Xia dynasty

 Though modernly agreed to be mostly a product of legends and folklore, the first dynasty to be described in Chinese historical records is the Xia dynasty (c.
 2070–1600 BCE).
 (Note: There has been a lot of modern discourse relating to the Xia dynasty, and its possible role in the greater movements of Chinese history.
 It is generally accepted to have been at least largely legendary by modern scholarship.
 The modern consensus, formed primarily from a lack of archaeological evidence and any lack of mention during the Shang dynasty, would likely indicate it was a construction during the Zhou dynasty after the Zhou conquest of the Shang dynasty.
 This was most likely in order to establish a precedent that would retroactively justify Zhou rule.
 Any historical form that the possible historical Xia peoples would have existed would have little resemblance to a unified civilization and more of that of a loose band of tribes around the Yellow River valley.
 The legendary status of the Xia would then give similar justification when the Zhou dynastic rule is ended to pave way for the Han, and then by course all other major dynasties until 1911.
 The legend of the Xia is largely necessary to traditional narratives of the Mandate of Heaven, and without it the narrative would become unstable due to a regress.) established by Yu the Great after Emperor Shun abdicated leadership to reward Yu's work in taming the Great Flood.
 In traditional narrative, this is primarily where the ethnic Han originate from.
 In myth, Yu's son, Qi, managed to not only install himself as the next ruler, but also dictated his sons as heirs by default.
-This would have made the Xia dynasty to be the first civilization to be ruled by genealogical succession.
+This would have made the Xia dynasty to be the first civilization in China to be ruled by genealogical succession.
 The civilizational prosperity of the Xia dynasty at this time is thought to have given rise to the name "Huaxia", a term that was used ubiquitously throughout history to define the Chinese nation.

 Conclusive archaeological evidence predating the 16th century BCE is, however, rarely available.
 Recent efforts of the Xia–Shang–Zhou Chronology Project drew the connection between the Erlitou culture and the Xia dynasty, but scholars found this connection tenuous.
 By exention, earliest writing by the Han Chinese are found in the period of the Shang dynasty.